Rumsfeld's Growing Troubles

 The escape of the second group is said to be the reason why the UK was kept at its highest level - "critical" - for three days before it was decided that the plotters no longer posed an imminent threat.

-Obama has met privately with Hispanic leaders in an effort to convince them that his vote is part of a larger strategy."We had to destroy the village in order to save it."
-Oh, wait, wrong war.
-Wrong story.
+Obama has met privately with Hispanic leaders in an effort to convince them that his vote is part of a larger strategy.

 "It's a done deal, he did it.
 You know, what am I going to say?
 Well , I know you made a mistake and we were told it was part of a bigger strategy.
 What strategy?"
 [Hispanic leader Carmen] Velasquez said.